meelgroup/manthan/README.md

 sudo python -m pip install -r requirements.txt
 ```

 #### To install dependencies

+Manthan depends on:
+1. [UNIQUE](https://github.com/perebor/unique) to extract the unique functions.
+2. [Open-WBO](https://github.com/sat-group/open-wbo) and [RC2](https://pysathq.github.io/docs/html/api/examples/rc2.html)  for MaxSAT queries
+3. [PicoSAT](http://fmv.jku.at/picosat/) to compute unsat core.
+4. [Scikit-Learn](https://scikit-learn.org/stable/modules/tree.html) to create decision trees to learn candidates.
+5. [ABC](https://github.com/berkeley-abc/abc) to represent and manipulate Boolean functions.
+6. [CMSGEN](https://github.com/meelgroup/cmsgen) to sample satisfying assignments.

+To install dependencies, first do the following:
 ```
 apt-get install build-essential cmake apt-get install libboost-program-options-dev libreadline-dev libgmp-dev
 ```

-Manthan usage [UNIQUE](https://github.com/perebor/unique) to extract the unique functions.
-To configure Unique, do the following:
+Now, let us build all dependencies:
 ```
-git submodule update --init --recursive chmod +x configure_unique.sh
+chmod +x configure_dependencies.sh
-./configure_unique.sh
+./configure_dependencies.sh --all yes
 ```

-#### Additional Dependencies

-Manthan depends on:
-1. [Open-WBO](https://github.com/sat-group/open-wbo) and [RC2](https://pysathq.github.io/docs/html/api/examples/rc2.html)  for MaxSAT queries
-2. [PicoSAT](http://fmv.jku.at/picosat/) to compute unsat core.
-3. [Scikit-Learn](https://scikit-learn.org/stable/modules/tree.html) to create decision trees to learn candidates.
-4. [ABC](https://github.com/berkeley-abc/abc) to represent and manipulate Boolean functions.
-5. [CMSGEN](https://github.com/meelgroup/cmsgen) to sample satisfying assignments.

-Manthan employs the algorithmic routine proposed by [BFSS](https://github.com/Sumith1896/bfss) to do preprocessing.
-We used a [CryptoMiniSAT](https://github.com/msoos/cryptominisat) based framework to do the preprocessing.

-In the `dependencies` directory, you will find 64-bit x86 Linux compiled binaries for the required dependencies.
+In `dependencies\static_bin` directory, you can find 64-bit x86 Linux pre-compiled binaries for the required dependencies.
+If you like to proceed with pre-complied binaries instead of building them from the source, do not use ``all`` option in `./configure_dependencies.sh`.
+Do the following:

-In addition, if the compiled binaries in `dependencies` do not work on the system, do the following:

 ```
 chmod +x configure_dependencies.sh
 ./configure_dependencies.sh
 ```

 ## How to Use